-When we started this latest project, Robert LAMAR's The GIFT™, a few additions were added to the team, Robert McMahon, Todd Masters, and Katie Graham.
+When we started this latest project, Robert LAMAR's The GIFT™, a few additions were added to the team, Robert McMahon, Todd Masters, Katie Graham, and Jamie Bradley.
 None of what we are doing today—and I do mean NONE—would have been possible without their initial efforts.
 They basically helped get the ball rolling for this whacky idea that I had.
 And for that, I can't thank you enough.

-Sadly, due to other commitments, Robert McMahon and Katie Graham had to leave our project.
+Sadly, due to other commitments, Robert, Katie and Jamie had to leave our project.
 Todd Masters, Richard Bonnor, and myself moved forward.
 Along the way, as the project developed, we slowly starting adding key individuals whose talents and creative abilities were needed to help me—to help us—bring Robert LAMAR's The GIFT™ to fruition.
-And this production would not have been possible without the incredible time and efforts that these peoiple put into this production.
+And this production would not have been possible without the incredible time, talent and efforts that these people put into this production.
 There is absolutely no way I could have done this on my own.
 So, with that being said, a HUGE THANK YOU to the following people who I am proud to, not only call colleagues and partners, but friends.
-In alphebetical order: Richard Bonner, Stephen Dempster, Gerry Frenette, Lowell S. Furhman, Todd Masters, Peter Samelson, Kevin Sollows, Ron Ulrich, Steve Vincent, Suzy Vincent, Rick Walker, Bobby Warren and Wendi Breese Warren.
+In alphebetical order: Richard Bonner, Stephen Dempster, Gerry Frenette, Lowell S. Furhman, Todd Masters, Peter Samelson, Roldan Sicado, Kevin Sollows, Ron Ulrich, Steven Vincent, Suzy Vincent, Rick Walker, Bobby Warren and Wendi Breese Warren.
 What can I say for all the sweat equity you have invested in this project?
 For helping me realize a dream?
 I am so proud of what we have been able to create together.
 And for that, all I can say is, THANK YOU for your time, THANK YOU for your efforts, THANK YOU for sharing your talents!
 The future looks great and I look forward to sharing it with you.

 And, finally, to YOU, those individuals who have given of your time and your hard-earned money, to experience first hand, either our earlier project, Robert LAMAR's Theatre of the MIND™, or our latest venture, Robert LAMAR's The GIFT™, I am truly humbled.
 Without you, there would be no show.
-And for giving me the opportunity to present my dream child to you, I, along with my entire team, am and are forever thankful.
+And for giving me the opportunity to present my dream to you, I, along with my entire team, am and are forever thankful and grateful.
 Thank you!
 Thank you!
 THANK YOU!